 - Bronchodilators – are known to cause a rapid heart rate.

 - Inhaled anticholinergics – may cause elevated pressure in the eyes, as well as cardiac problems, and bladder issues.

 These are just some of the popular medications used to treat COPD that may lead to the presence of other health conditions.
 If you have any questions or concerns about the side effects of your medications, make sure to speak with your doctor.
 Often, the benefits of your medication will outweigh the risk of these side effects.

 Take Care of Yourself and Use Good Judgment

 You know your body better than anyone else.
 If a medication is having a negative effect on your body, speak to your doctor about an alternative.
 Make sure to take care of yourself, many of these medical conditions can also occur due to poor diet and lack of exercise.
 By leading a healthy lifestyle you can not only reduce your COPD symptoms, you can also reduce the risk of developing a serious medical condition.
 If you feel as if your quality of life has been impacted significantly, you do have other options.
-Stem cell treatments have been known to vastly improve the quality of life of COPD and lung disease patients.
+Cellular treatments have been known to vastly improve the quality of life of COPD and lung disease patients.